-Leading with social justice through a universal design lens, so that everyone is treated like a person, socializes people with differences in the community and sees people for their ability.
+Leading with Civil Rights for Social Justice through a universal design lens, so that everyone is treated like a person, socializes people with differences in the community and sees people for their ability.
 Inclusivity is the goal that makes sense to that individual in the ways they want to be included, not by making people feel isolated because of their disability and conforming to what society considers normative.
 It allows people to change the world with their ability while educating the world about their disability.

 A person with a disability is not disabled unless their environment produces barriers that does not give them access and opportunity.

 Example: If I build a building with a second and third floor, and I do not add an elevator and stairs, an able-bodied person has become disabled to access the opportunities on the second and third floors.

 "Progress toward equity is dependent first and foremost on the acknowledgment that ableism exists in schools."

 While having an SDS office is critical to ensuring equal access for all students with disabilities, I believe it is just as important for all campus partners to take an active role in promoting and improving disability inclusion across campus for diverse students.

 I see diversity as a valuable asset; I hope to support and empower students to find their place in a community that is welcoming and accessible to everyone and that celebrates our many differences.

 I hold a Master of Science in Assistive Technology and Human Services.
 As such, I am interested in exploring how students with disabilities can utilize technology to improve their learning experiences.

 I am interested in expanding the effect of inclusion and accessibility beyond the direct work with our students, into the greater Cornell community.
 To promote a larger understanding of the ways in which we think about equal access from the start, and to shift the ways in which we think about our surroundings.
 Diversity of perspectives, thoughts, and actions are what drive excellence in all of us.